elseu/AwsResourceScheduler/README.md

 A simple test with jest.js in included in the workflow

-Issue this comands to trigger an instalation
+Issue this commands to trigger an installation

 1. Clone the repo and cd into the root dir.

-2. Instalation of Gateway API / Lambda / Cognito
+2. Installation of Gateway API / Lambda / Cognito

 ```bash
 Date=$(date +%D_%T); echo "infra_deploy $Date" > DeployTriggerFile.txt ; git add DeployTriggerFile.txt;git commit -m "Actions: infra_deploy ENV:LEARNING $Date";git push origin master